 The phase of the study and clinical trial designs

-Drug development is ideally a strategical, step-wise procedure in which information from executed early studies is used to support and plan later larger, more definitive studies.
+Drug development is ideally a strategical, step-wise procedure in which researchers use information from previous studies to support and plan later larger, more definitive studies.
 To develop new drugs efficiently, it is essential to identify characteristics of the investigational medicine or treatment or device in the early stages of development and to plan an appropriate development based on this profile.

 The initial phase of trials provides an early evaluation of short-term safety and tolerability and may provide pharmacodynamic and pharmacokinetic information required to choose a suitable dosage range and administration schedule for initial exploratory therapeutic trials.